Django-Music-Publisher (DMP) is open source software for managing music metadata:

-Django-Music-Publisher is open source software for original music publishers.
-It is based on Django web framework, hence the name.
+Django-Music-Publisher (DMP) is based on Django web framework, hence the name.

 Basic original publishing agreement data can be entered, sufficient for registrations in societies that require society-assigned agreement numbers.

-Shares split between the publisher and controlled writers can be configured, in accordance with national regulations and customs.
+Global share splits for performance, mechanical and synchronisation rights between the publisher and controlled writers can be configured, in accordance with national regulations and customs.

 Acknowledgement files in CWR format can be imported.